marcuslavagnole/spatio_temporal_iv_regression/README.md

 Repository with R routines used in:
-**Spatio-temporal instrumental variables regression with missing data: A Bayesian approach**, Accepted at Computational Economics.
+**Spatio-temporal instrumental variables regression with missing data: A Bayesian approach**, Computational Economics, 62(1), 29-47, 2023.

 - **MCMC_Code_IVST.R** : Main file containing the MCMC routine;
 - **Full_Conditionals_IVST.R** : Auxiliary file with all full conditional distributions;